lokumai/smolagents-quickstart-template/docs/methodology_implementation.md

 #### 1. Initial Analysis by the Main Agent

 The main agent is given a codebase in its workspace to analyze.
-Initially it has no clue about the codebase structure.
+Initially, it has no clue about the codebase structure:

-- It doesnt know whats inside the codebase and what languages or frameworks are used.
+- It doesn't know what's inside the codebase or what languages/frameworks are used
-- It doesnt know the business logic of the codebase and what the code is supposed to do.
+- It doesn't know the business logic of the codebase or what the code is supposed to do
-- It doesnt know the dependencies of the codebase.
+- It doesn't know the dependencies of the codebase
-- It doesnt know files sizes or their importance.
+- It doesn't know file sizes or their importance
-- It doesnt know the tree structure of the codebase. (directories, subdirectories, files, etc)
+- It doesn't know the tree structure of the codebase (directories, subdirectories, files, etc.)

-So at the very initial step, when the agent knows nothing about the codebase, what it can do ?
+**So at the very initial step, when the agent knows nothing about the codebase, what can it do?**

 Multiple techniques can be used here, for example:

 - The main agent can start by reading the root directory structure of the codebase to get an overview of the files and directories present.
-We can give an agent a tool that when agent calls it, it returns the root directory structure of the codebase.
+We can give the agent a tool that, when called, returns the root directory structure of the codebase.
 - We can also give it a more detailed tool such as `get_tree` that returns the full tree structure of the codebase, including directories, subdirectories, and files.

-These two tools are SUPER USEFUL at the initial step, because they give the agent a high-level overview of the codebase structure, allowing it to identify important files and directories that may require further analysis.
+These two tools are **SUPER USEFUL** at the initial step because they give the agent a high-level overview of the codebase structure, allowing it to identify important files and directories that may require further analysis.

-After having an overview of the codebase structure, the main agent can start by reading some important files that are usually present in the codebase, such as README.md, package.json, or other configuration files, to gain insights into the project structure and dependencies.
+After having an overview of the codebase structure, the main agent can start by reading some important files that are usually present in the codebase, such as `README.md`, `package.json`, or other configuration files, to gain insights into the project structure and dependencies.

-Also the agent may decide to read some of the code files that are starting point or entry points of the codebase, such as `main.py` in Python projects or `index.js` in JavaScript projects, to understand the overall flow of the application.
-It may also from the main.py imports and dependencies identify other important files to read.
+Also, the agent may decide to read some of the code files that are starting points or entry points of the codebase, such as `main.py` in Python projects or `index.js` in JavaScript projects, to understand the overall flow of the application.
+It may also identify other important files to read from the `main.py` imports and dependencies.

-Now after this initial analysis, the main agent should have a basic understanding of the codebase, including its structure, dependencies, and overall purpose.
+Now, after this initial analysis, the main agent should have a basic understanding of the codebase, including its structure, dependencies, and overall purpose.
 With this knowledge, it can now identify specific tasks that can be delegated to sub-agents for more detailed analysis and knowledge base generation.

-### 2. Write a TODO list
+### 2. Write a TODO List

-One featuer that can be very helpful here is to have the main agent write a TODO list of tasks that need to be accomplished to generate the knowledge base.
+One feature that can be very helpful here is to have the main agent write a TODO list of tasks that need to be accomplished to generate the knowledge base.

 This TODO list is written and managed by the main agent itself, and it can add or remove tasks from the list as needed.

-For example the TODO list may look like this:
+For example, the TODO list may look like this:

 ```
 - [ ] Analyze the API endpoints and document their functionality.
 - [ ] Review the data models and document their relationships.